GrossDesignCo/concordance-app-poc/public/scripture/exodus/exodus-34/exodus-34.englishNatural.md

-And He-Who-Is went-down in the cloud, and positioned himself with him there, and called-out the name of He-Who-Is.
+And He-Who-Is (YHWH) went-down in the cloud, and positioned himself with him there, and called-out the name of He-Who-Is (YHWH).

-And He-Who-Is passed through over his faces (eyes), and called-out, "He-Who-Is, He-Who-Is, God, compassionate, and gracious, long of nostrils, and abundant in steadfast-love and truth.
+And He-Who-Is (YHWH) passed through over his faces (eyes), and called-out, "He-Who-Is (YHWH), He-Who-Is (YHWH), God, compassionate, and gracious, long of nostrils, and abundant in steadfast-love and truth.